Mauro Guillén: Work

 Mauro Guillén is best known for his comparative studies of companies and management practices in a variety of countries, especially in Western Europe, Latin America, and East Asia.
 More recently, he has devoted most of his research and teaching to the topics of globalization and the rise of the emerging-market multinationals.

 At the present time, Guillén is engaged in research on the new political economy of the twenty-first century, and on the rise of multinational firms from emerging economies.
 He is the co-author of two recent books, one on Global Turning Points: Understanding the Challenges for Business in the Twenty-First Century, with Emilio Ontiveros (Cambridge University Press), and the other on Emerging Markets Rule: Growth Strategies of the New Global Giants, with Esteban García-Canal (McGraw-Hill).

 He is the author of a dozen books and over 30 scholarly articles, published by the most prestigious university presses and competitive scholarly journals.
 He is also a consultant and frequent public speaker, and appears regularly in TV and radio programs.

 His books and articles have earned Guillén the Gulf Publishing Company Best Paper Award of the Academy of Management, the W. Richard Scott Best Paper Award of the American Sociological Association, the Gustavus Myers Center Award for Outstanding Book on Human Rights, and the President’s Book Award of the Social Science History Association.
 He was identified in 2009 by Science Watch as being among the top one percent of scholars in the fields of Economics & Business, and Social Sciences.
 He has received fellowships from the Fundación Rafael del Pino, the John Simon Guggenheim Memorial Foundation, the Marion and Jasper Whiting Foundation, and the Fulbright/Spanish Ministry of Education program.

 Guillén is a frequent commentator on Bloomberg TV and National Public Radio, and has also appeared on BBC Radio, CNBC, ABC Action News, CNN en español, and CBS News Radio.
 He writes a monthly op-ed column for The Korea Times on global economic issues (co-authored with Emilio Ontiveros).
-He has also published articles in the China Daily, Financial Times, Chronicle of Higher Education, and El País, among other newspapers.
-He has been quoted in over 100 media outlets, including the Boston Globe, Chicago Tribune, Economist Intelligence Unit Executive Briefing, Entrepreneur Magazine, Financial Times, Forbes, Foreign Policy, Los Angeles Times, New York Newsday, Newsweek, New York Times, Investor’s Business Daily, International Herald Tribune, Journal of Commerce, The Economist, USA Today, Wall Street Journal, Wall Street Journal Europe, Wall Street Journal Americas, Washington Times, and World Trade.
+He has also published articles in the China Daily, Financial Times, Chronicle of Higher Education, and El País, and other newspapers.
+He has been quoted in over 100 media outlets, including the Boston Globe, the Chicago Tribune, the Economist Intelligence Unit’s Executive Briefing, Entrepreneur magazine, Financial Times, Forbes, Foreign Policy, the Los Angeles Times, the New York Newsday, Newsweek, the New York Times, Investor’s Business Daily, the International Herald Tribune, the Journal of Commerce, The Economist, USA Today, the Wall Street Journal, Wall Street Journal Europe, Wall Street Journal Americas, and World Trade.